isomerpages/imda-tradetrust/_developer/Technical Guides.md

 the issuer revokes the document or if the document has not been issued.</p>
 </li>
 <li>
-<p><u>Document issuer identity is invalid</u>: TradeTrust validates and returns
+<p><u>Document issuer's identity is invalid</u>: TradeTrust validates the
-the identity of the issuer.
+identity of the issuer.
 This error occurs if the document was issued by someone whose identity could not be verified.</p>
 </li>
 <li>
 <p><u>Document has been tampered with</u>: TradeTrust ensures that the content